c4pt000/Aqua-Term/README.md

 <br> seems as though when deleteing folders with a trailing / , the rm experiences an inconsistency,  </br>
 <br> e.g.  </br>

-# error like this
+# error like this with "rm"

 <br> cp dir dir.edit </br>
 <br> rm -r dir.edit/ </br>

-# folder will delete on a 0 exit no error
+# folder will delete on a 0 exit no error with "rm"

 <br> cp dir dir.edit  </br>
 <br> rm -r dir.edit   </br>